 Professional proofreaders take their roles very seriously, and many of them will complete several “passes” through a paper to ensure they have found and corrected all typographical errors, incorrect punctuation, spelling mistakes, and inaccurate words.

-Are There Different Types of Proofreading?
+What are the Different Types of Proofreading?

-While the proof reading definition is relatively universal, there are different types of proofreading.
+While the proofreading definition is relatively universal, there are different types of proofreading.

-Media proofreaders work with documents that are intended for print and online publication, e.g., books, newspapers, blog articles, marketing literature, etc. Proofreaders who are responsible for revising print media look for a range of errors, including formatting, grammar, spelling, punctuation, and typology.
+Media proofreaders work with documents intended for print and online publication, e.g., books, newspapers, blog articles, marketing literature, etc. Proofreaders who are responsible for revising print media look for a range of errors, including formatting, grammar, spelling, punctuation, and typology.
 In some settings, they may also be responsible for fact-checking.

 What’s the Difference Between Proofreading and Editing?